Ten Steps to Stop Procrastination

-Use friends, co-workers, and family to get a little cheerleading when you need it and to get advice, support or just a friendly ear to vent when you need to do so.
+Use real friends to get advice, support or just a friendly ear to vent when you need to do so.

 Ask your support network to help you stay on track by asking about the task and inquiring how it is going, etc.